-The Foundation's consolidated financial statements are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The consolidated financial statements include the financial statements of the Foundation and its affiliate, Fairview Foundations Emerging Managers Fund, L.P., a Delaware limited partnership for the purpose of making investments in venture capital and private equity limited partnerships sponsored by diverse emerging managers.
-All significant intercompany transactions and balances have been eliminated in consolidation.
+The Foundation's financial statements are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").

 The significant accounting policies followed are set forth below:

 Investments, at Fair Value